SenpaiRato/AkenoDownloader/README.md

 **✳️ Step-by-step setup**
-1. Export your cookies as Netscape using a reliable extension like "https://cookie-editor.com"(🌍All browsers work).
+1. Export your cookies as Netscape using a reliable extension like "https://cookie-editor.com" (🌍All browsers work).
 2. Save the extracted data into a `cookies.txt` file.
 3. The program is ready to run.